naturalmechanics/CORUNDUM/V1/specs.md

             not recognize the directive and shall treat it as plain text.

     - Token Structure
-        - The ! symbol must be in the sameline as the keyword INCLUDE.
+        - The `!` symbol must be in the same line as the keyword `INCLUDE`.
+        - The keyword `INCLUDE` is not case sensitive, but upper case is recommended.
         - No line break is permitted between them.
-        - Horizontal whitespace, such as space or tab, is permitted between the ! symbol and the keyword INCLUDE
+        - Horizontal whitespace, such as space or tab, is permitted between the `!` symbol and the keyword `INCLUDE`
         - At least one horizontal whitespace (space or tab) must separate INCLUDE and the file name.
+        - The file name follows same case sensitive behavior as specified by the Operating System.
-        - No line break is permitted between INCLUDE and the file name.
+        - No line break is permitted between `INCLUDE` and the file name.

     - Termination
         - The directive must terminate with at least one line break.